Ihor-Zaiets/booking_university_project/README.md

 (11.11.2023)

 Today I tried to implement some front-end, cuz my tutor said it`s required for presentation.
-Gosh, i hate front-end.
+Gosh, I hate front-end.
-I tried, i failed.
+I tried, I failed.
 Hard, complicated, unknown technology for me.
-Guess, next time i'd try to convince him, that front-end is not required and never was.
+Guess, next time I'd try to convince him, that front-end is not required and never was.

-Also today I for the first time wrote tests for repository. ... took a long time to do
+Also, today I for the first time wrote tests for repository. ... took a long time to do

 (16.11.2023)

-A few days ago i spoke tu my tutor.
+A few days ago I spoke tu my tutor.
 Front is required.
 Without it commission just wouldn't understand what my project is doing.
 I'm learning typescript now.